 Each DMC image was radiometrically corrected using the proposed image-to-image calibration procedure.
-The corrected images are shown in , bordered in red, against a background of the MODIS reference image. no are apparent and the corrected images match the reflectance of MODIS reference image.
+The corrected images are shown in Figure 2.3, bordered in red, against a background of the MODIS reference image.
+At the scale of Figure 2.3 no seam lines or radiometric variations are apparent and the corrected images match the reflectance MODIS reference image.